BYU-ITC-210/BYU-ITC-210.github.io/walkthrough/JSON-localStorage.md

 ## Converting Form Contents into JSON

-For our last step, we'll let the user enter information into a form and convert the results into JSON.
+For the next step, we'll let the user enter information into a form and convert the results into JSON.

-First, create the form and add it to the body of the document right after the `<article>` element.
+First, create a form and add it to the body of the document right after the `<article>` element.

 ```html
 <form onsubmit="submitForm(event)">